ameergneem/FTP/README.md

 												 this design pattern came to solve the low efficiency of the Thread-per-client design pattern.

-*NOTE: there are some "extra" classes in the server project folder, you are free two take a look.
+*NOTE: there are some "extra" classes in the server project folder, you are free to take a look.